-Fawley Hill is our home: Built by Sir William in 1960 – so not the Georgian pile people think it is.
-It is, of course, definitely OFF-LIMITS for the May weekend; but can be seen from the field and from the train.
+Fawley Hill is our home: built by Sir William in 1960 – so not the Georgian pile people think it is.
+We share it with over 20 species of animal, a restored Victorian railway station and a working steam railway.

 Now the whole station and museum complex and of course the trains are run by a dedicated band of enthusiastic volunteers.
 They, rather confusingly, call themselves the Fawley Museum Society.
 Without this happy, hard-working band, there would be no trains puffing up the hill.
 It really IS the steepest standard gauge track in the world and keeping it in good order is no easy job.
 Naturally, they are always looking for enthusiastic newcomers: so if interested: please ASK!
 Come and spend a day with them.
 They come from all walks of life and are united in their love of trains and the opportunity to play with such a big train set.
 AND of course there are two mammoth 0-gauge layouts in the museum tended not just by the FMS but also by an 0-gauge group who meet here regularly.

 As many people are aware, Fawley Hill is also an Animal Sanctuary as accidental in its conception as was the railway.